muxinc/media-chrome/packages/mux-video/README.md

 Attributes:

 * `playback-id`: This is the playback ID for your Mux Asset or Mux Live Stream.
-The playback-id is the variable you may have used before to construct a `.m3u8` hls url like this:`https://stream.mux.com/{PLAYBACK_ID}.m3u8`
+The playback-id is the variable you may have used before to construct a `.m3u8` hls url like this:`https://stream.mux.com/{PLAYBACK_ID}.m3u8`.
+[Mux Docs](https://docs.mux.com/guides/video/play-your-videos#1-get-your-playback-id)
 * `env-key`: This is the environment key for Mux Data.
 Note that this is different than your API Key.
 Get your env key from the "Mux Data" part of the Mux Dashboard

 <img src="../../images/env-key.png" alt="Mux Data dashboard env key"></img>